-The Le Chéile Schools Trust now comprises the schools of fourteen religious congregations.
+The Le Chéile Schools Trust now comprises the schools of fifteen religious congregations.
 The aim of the Trust is to carry on the legal, financial and inspirational role of trusteeship that has, up to now, been done by individual congregations.
 It carries out the legal and inspirational role of trusteeship .
 This is a significant development in Irish education as the Catholic Church and the individual religious congregations renew and reformulate their commitment to Irish education.

 The main object of Le Chéile is the development of a vision of Catholic education and overseeing its implementation in the Schools, encouraging preservation of key aspects of the evangelical heritage of their founding Congregation and to facilitate the opening of new schools if and where the need arises and resources permit.